 Lowercasing and normalization: Converting all text to lowercase helps standardize it and reduces vocabulary size by treating words regardless of their casing.
 Normalization techniques like stemming or lemmatization further reduce words to their base or root forms, which aids in capturing semantic meaning efficiently [8].

-Removing stopwords and punctuation: Stopwords are familiar words (e.g., "the", “and”, "is") that do not contribute much to the meaning of the text and are often removed.
-Punctuation marks are also typically removed as they do not add semantic value but may interfere with tokenization [9].
+Removing stopwords and punctuation: Stopwords are familiar words (e.g., the, and, is) that do not contribute much to the meaning of the text and are often removed.
+Punctuation marks are also typically removed, as they do not add semantic value but may interfere with tokenization [9].

-Techniques in text preprocessing: Tokenization techniques
+Techniques in text preprocessing

 Tokenization can vary based on the granularity of tokens needed: